RobolinkInc/doc-v3/docs/CoDroneEDU/Resources/page2.md

 ### Version 24.9.2
 #### September 2, 2024
-- This is a new firmware for the CDEJ drone
+- This is a new firmware for the CDEJ drone.

 <hr/>

 ### Version 24.2.12
 #### February 15, 2024
-- This is the old firmware for the CDE controller.
+- This is the old firmware for the CDEJ drone.

 <hr className="section_hr"/>